QuantEcon/lecture-python-intro/in-work/cobweb.md

 ## The Model

-Suppose demand for soy beans is given by
+We suppose that demand for soy beans is given by

 $$
     D(p_t) = a - b p_t